kalekundert/recipes/pork_ramen.md

 Instructions
 ============
-1. Mix together the chicken broth, water, soy sauce (1/4 cup), rice vinegar (1/4 cup), fish sauce, curry paste, ginger, sambal oelek, lime juice, five-spice, black pepper, and brown sugar (1/4 cup) in the bowl of a crockpot, then add the pork.
+1. Mix together the chicken stock, soy sauce (1/4 cup), rice vinegar (1/4 cup), fish sauce, curry paste, ginger, sambal oelek, lime juice, five-spice, black pepper, and brown sugar (1/4 cup) in the bowl of a crockpot, then add the pork.

 2. Cook on low for 7-8 hours.